Bitumen road consists of its surface with bituminous materials and bitumen is a sticky dark viscous liquid obtained from natural deposits.

 By the transporters, the hot mixed material is collected from the mixture, and by a mechanical paver at a temperature of 121 to 163 degrees centigrade, it is carried to the location.

 In the strength of the resulting pavement structure, the control of the temperatures during the mixing and the compaction is of great significance.

 By rolling at a speed not more than 5km per hour, a mix after it is placed on the base course is thoroughly compacted, and by 8 to 12 tonnes roller the initial or break down rolling is done.

 With a fixed wheel pneumatic roller of 15 to 30 tones having a tire pressure of 7kg per sq. cm, the intermediate rolling is done and with water, the wheels of the roller are kept damp.

 The number of passes required depends on the thickness of the layer and in warm weather if the initial rolling was not adequate rolling on the next day helps to increase the density.

 Quality control of bituminous concrete construction:

-To ensure the quality of the resulting pavement mixture and the pavement surface the routine checks are carried out at site and periodical checks are made for aggregate grading, the grade of bitumen, the temperature of aggregate, and temperature of paving mix during mixing and compaction.
+To ensure the quality of the resulting pavement mixture and the pavement surface routine checks are carried out at the site and periodical checks are made for aggregate grading, the grade of bitumen, the temperature of aggregate, and the temperature of paving mix during mixing and compaction.